alfredprah/alfredprah.github.io2/_projects/project_2_legal.md

 excerpt: This project uses deep learning with legal case files to predict settlement amount and other legal outcomes.
 ---
 <br>
 This ongoing project uses deep learning with legal case files to predict settlement amount and other legal outcomes.
-I built a hybrid Deep Learning Model: Facebook's [RoBerta](https://github.com/pytorch/fairseq/tree/master/examples/roberta) and [fast.ai modules](https://www.fast.ai/about/). <br>The content of the project is currently
+I built a hybrid Deep Learning Model: Facebook's [RoBerta](https://github.com/pytorch/fairseq/tree/master/examples/roberta) and [fast.ai modules](https://www.fast.ai/about/). <br><br>The content of the project is currently

 ![](/images/confidential.png)